oneapi-src/oneDAL/README.md

 ## Apache Spark MLlib

-oneDAL provides Scala and Java interfaces that match Apache Spark MlLib API and use oneDAL solvers under the hood.
-This implementation allows you to get a **3-18x** increase in performance compared to the default Apache Spark MLlib.
+oneDAL library is used for Spark MLlib acceleration as part of [OAP MLlib](https://github.com/oap-project/oap-mllib) project and allows you to get a **3-18x** increase in performance compared to the default Apache Spark MLlib.

 <img style="display:inline;" height=300 width=550 src="docs/readme-charts/intel%20oneDAL%20Spark%20samples%20vs%20Apache%20Spark%20MLlib.png"></a>